gthar/vol_webui/README.md

 # vol_webui

-Remote Web UI interface to control the volume of my RaspberryPi from my phone Intended to be run by the user `volume`.
+Remote Web UI interface to control the volume of my RaspberryPi from my phone Intended to be used with the `vol_webui` service from https://github.com/gthar/alsavolctl.
+This Web UI should receive WebSocket messages from that service.
+Make sure the port matches.

 ## Build and install
 First install https://github.com/gthar/alsavolctl in the target virtualenv.